eL0ck/my_react-daily-ui/003-landing-page/README.md

 **Q: The usage of `componentDidMount` seems redundant to me.
 Wonder if this is nessesary??**
 **A:** Yep,  not used now

+### 10: Fix some anoying CSS stuff
+- Search bar overlaps other menu items when screen shrunk

+### 11: Lint everything

+### 12: Look into Tests

+### 13: Impliment Redux
+Initially just store movie genre list from query and username store

+... think about storing users list of picks

 #### Tasks
 a) - impliment a prop for the search Query
 b) - Fill the prop from the search bar